Bhuj it is!

-By now I was running more than the budget allocated for shopping!
-But we were told block printing in Ajrakhpur is pretty famous and few kilometers away from Bhujodi we decided to see how block prints are made.
-They use natural dye for the clothes!
-Did you know that?
-There were mixtures of old rustic iron and jaggery giving a deep black shade, jamuns from the babul tree giving a deep red shade and mixing of them providing yet another shade!
-The cloth used as well goes through various stages before coming under the block.
-Needs lot of concentration to put the blocks in the right pattern one after another.
+The cloth used by them goes through various stages before finally coming under the block.
+It needs a lot of concentration to put the blocks in the correct pattern one after another.
 They are also famous for the traditional Bandhani (tie and dye) suits.
-Again the friendly people of the village were giving us a tour of how block prints are made and how bandhani has to be patiently tied and dyed.
+Again, the friendly people of the village were giving us a tour of how block prints are made.

-With our purchases done more than enough by visiting the whole sale shops in the villages and their houses, we skipped the big handicraft showrooms.
-There is something for everyone to be bought at Bhujodi.
+Again!
+Our purchases exceeded our budget.
+Ah!
+These tempting wholesale shops in the villages and houses!We had to skip the extensive handicraft showrooms.
+There is something for everyone to buy at Bhujodi.
 Don’t miss purchasing here if you are on your way to Rann Of Kutch.

 How To Reach Bhujodi: